This work is now being co-ordinated by the "African Institute Research Forum". please check out www.spanglefish.com/RevWilliamHughes

 This was followed by recognition of National Poetry Day with a poetic presentation by visiting Jamaican poet and historian Yasus Afari, who is a founder of efforts to recognise Black History Month in North Wales.
 Yasus Afari also made an announcement about the exciting Wales / Jamaica Poetry Tour being planned for 2015 which will offer many opportunities to explore shared histories.

 After a break, Norbert X Mbu-Mputu, who is an exiled journalist from the Democratic Republic of Congo, now living in South Wales gave a lively and informative presentation to introduce his book “BAMONIMAMBO (The Witnesses): Rediscovering D.R.
 CONGO and BRITISH ISLES Common History”.
 This presentation also highlighted new information about the life and times of HM Stanley, which will be the focus of a future event and activities for the North Wales Black History Network.

-In October 2015 we managed to bring a group of local people together to read the book "Scandal at Congo House" and to research more about this incredible story to ensure that the valuable work of Rev William Hughes and the Africans he helped with support from the local communities of North Wales is not forgotten.
+In October 2015 the Learning Links International team, with support from Colwyn Bay Library, managed to bring a group of local people together to read the book "Scandal at Congo House" and to research more about this incredible story to ensure that the valuable work of Rev William Hughes and the Africans he helped with support from the local communities of North Wales is not forgotten.

 This group met as the "African Institute Research Group" and put on an excellent display of their work at the CCE in Colwyn Bay on Friday 15th July 2015.